MicrosoftDocs/memdocs/memdocs/intune/developer/app-sdk-android.md

 ### Android versions

-The SDK fully supports Android API 23 (Android 6.0) through Android API 30 (Android 11.0).
-In order to target Android API 30, you must use Intune App SDK v7.0 or later.
-It may be built into an app with an Android minSDKVersion as low as 14, but on those older OS versions it will be impossible to install the Intune Company Portal app or use MAM policies.
+The SDK fully supports Android API 28 (Android 9.0) through Android API 31 (Android 12.0).
+In order to target Android API 31, you must use Intune App SDK v8.0 or later.
+APIs 23 through 27 are in limited support.
+MAM usage and the Company Portal are not supported below Android API 23.
+If your app declares `minSdkVersion` to an API level below API 23, the MAM SDK will not block app usage for users who are not targeted by MAM policy.

+### AndroidX

+From Intune APP SDK 8.0.0 onwards, the legacy Android Support Library is no longer supported.
+Apps are expected to use AndroidX (either directly or through the Jetifier) if they need support library functionality.

 ### Company Portal app